 Modified Open Bars

 The good news, according to Baxter, is that few wedding guests expect a full bar where you can order any single malt or tequila-tonic you like, and fewer couples are going that route.
 “Almost no one’s doing a full-service bar at a wedding these days,” says Baxter.
 “When I first started in the industry, full-service bars were much more prevalent.
 But in the last three to five years, we’ve seen that drop off almost entirely.”

 There are plenty of downsides to a full-service bar.
 “Providing every kind of liquor is cost-prohibitive,” Baxter continues.
 “And you end up with a bunch of bottles with just two shots taken out of them—what do you do with all that product at the end of the evening?”
 Instead, plenty of couples are serving beer and wine only, which can dramatically cut the cost.
 “We’re definitely seeing that as a trend,” says Baxter.
 “And more and more people aren’t serving alcohol at all, but doing fun things with juices and sodas.
 That’s a great way to save on money.”

-If people are doing more than beer and wine, they’ll do a few signature cocktails.
+If people are doing more than drinking beer and wine, they’ll make a few signature cocktails.
 Stocking just the spirits you need for two cocktails, rather than a full liquor setup, is a much more affordable option.
 Hosts can also plan to start their signature drinks at the cocktail hour, serve until they’re gone, and switch to beer and wine after, rather than purchase enough liquor to go all night.
-“Signature cocktails are also a really cool way to put your touch on the evening,” says Baxter.
-“Really customize it and make it yours.”
+"Signature cocktails are also a really cool way to put your touch on the evening," says Baxter.
+"Really customize it and make it yours."